 The first public library in England to be funded by Andrew Carnegie, the foundation stone was laid by Sir Hugo Swire, on the day of King Edward VII’s coronation: 9 August 1902.
+Sir Hugo had visited Carnegie in Skibo castle and personally made the request for funding.

 Design of the library was open to competition, and the one by McKewan and Swan of Birmingham was chosen.
 Both were young architects: Arthur McKewan was 30 in 1901, and James Arthur Swan was 27, and studied the Arts and Crafts movement and ideas.